alessandrocasalino/r-bfgs/README.md

 println!("Number of iterations: {}", result.as_ref().unwrap().iter);
 ```

-See the tests for more examples.
+See the tests for more examples, e.g., for the `get_minimum` with provided gradient.